kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 <ins>domain</ins> / <ins>organization</ins> / <ins>repo</ins> / <ins>version</ins> / <ins>path/to/file/in/repo</ins>
 </pre>

-where `version` corresponds to the `ref` query string parameter in the url, though ideally `version` ia a stable tag as opposed to a branch.
+where `version` corresponds to a [`git fetch` "ref"](https://git-scm.com/docs/git-fetch), found in the form of the `ref` query string parameter for directory urls and embedded in the path of raw GitHub file urls.
+Ideally though, `version` is a stable tag as opposed to a branch.

-The command replaces remote references in `newDir` with the local paths of the downloaded files.
-To help ensure that `newDir` is a clean copy, the command additionally overwrites absolute path references into `target` to point to `newDir`.
+The command replaces remote references in `newDir` with local relative paths to the downloaded files.
+To help ensure that `newDir` is a clean copy, the command additionally overwrites absolute path references into `target` to point to the corresponding file in `newDir` instead.

-As a convenience to the user, in the absence of the `--no-verify` flag, the command automatically tries to run `kustomize build`, without any flags, on `target` and the localized `newDir` to compare their outputs.
-The command indicates success if the outputs match and throws an error with the diff summary otherwise.
+As a convenience to the user, in the absence of the `--no-verify` flag, the command automatically tries to run `kustomize build`, without any flags, on the original `target` and the localized `target` in `newDir` to compare their outputs.
+The command indicates success if the outputs match and throws an error with a diff summary otherwise.
 This check, however, is not useful for certain `target`s, including those that need flags to build.
 In these cases, the command prints next steps that users can follow to check the output themselves.
 For example, for `target`s that reference KRM functions with a remote exec binary, the command suggests the user:

 1. add executable permissions for the downloaded exec binaries in `newDir` **that the user trusts**
 2. run `kustomize build` with flags `--enable-alpha-plugins --enable-exec` and self-verify the outputs